The Secretary of State was asked—

 There are many excellent international trading companies in north Wales, but in order to continue to thrive they need access to the most modern digital infrastructure.
 What discussions is my hon.
 Friend having with the North Wales Economic Ambition Board to ensure that growth deal funding is targeted towards improving digital connectivity?

 My right hon.
 Friend is indeed a great champion of north Wales.
-I recently met with that board to discuss its progress in finalising its proposition to utilise the £120 million that we and the Welsh Government each allocated to the deal.
+I recently met that board to discuss its progress in finalising its proposition to utilise the £120 million that we and the Welsh Government each allocated to the deal.
 Digital infra- structure is currently an underpinning project, but we have set the region a challenge to go even further and to be even more ambitious about what the project can achieve for the region by working closely with a range of partners, including the private sector.

 Dydd Gŵyl Dewi hapus for Friday, Mr Speaker.
 I pay my good wishes to Sam on the sad loss of Paul Flynn.
 This is the first chance I have had to do that.
 He was a great man.
 He actually stood in my constituency in 1974.